 After this, even if they do stumble upon something mildly embarrassing, they might decide to look past it in the light of an overwhelmingly positive first impression.

-Here are few ideas on how you can use personal branding and personal SEO to benefit your career.
+Here are a few ideas on how you can use personal branding and personal SEO to benefit in your career.

 1. Start with Your Google Snippet